luxfi/LPs/LPs/lp-3521-pq-crypto-precompile-implementation-guide.md

 2. **Input validation**: All input lengths validated before processing
 3. **No secret leakage**: No branching on secret values
 4. **Audited library**: Uses Cloudflare CIRCL (audited implementation)
+5. **Deterministic randomness (consensus safety)**: ML-KEM encapsulate, all keygen, and all signing operations require a caller-provided 32-byte seed.
+Pseudorandom bytes are derived via iterated SHA-256 (`deterministicReader`), ensuring every validator produces identical output for identical calldata.
+This is the same pattern used in the HPKE precompile (LP-3662).
+Using `crypto/rand` in any EVM precompile is a consensus-safety violation that causes chain splits.

 ### Mode Byte Validation